mapcode-foundation/mapcode-python/README.md

-# Mapcode Library for Python
+# Mapcode package for Python

 Copyright (C) 2014-2015 Stichting Mapcode Foundation (http://www.mapcode.com)

 ----

-This Python project contains a library to encode latitude/longitude pairs to mapcodes and to decode mapcodes back to latitude/longitude pairs.
+This Python project contains a package to encode latitude/longitude pairs to mapcodes and to decode mapcodes back to latitude/longitude pairs.

 If you wish to use mapcodes in your own application landscape, consider using running an instance of the